NathanBurgessDev/UniversityNotes/Year2/ADE/Analysis of Algorithms.md

 #### Limitations
 - cant expect to store really large numbers in a single memory cell
 - We ignore bigum issues

+### Counting

+- Underspecified
+- Consider c = A[i]
+	- get A = pointer to start of array A, and store into a  register
+	-  get i, and store into a register
+	- compute A+i = pointer to location of A[i], and store  back into a register
+	- get value of “*(A+i)” (from RAM) and store value it  into a register
+	- copy the value into the location of c in the RAM
+- might not want to count all this, e.g. just count
+	- ‘plus’ of “A+i”
+	- the assignment

+### Correctness vs Efficiency

+- Pimitive operation counting is relevant to Efficiency but not for Correctness
+- Correctness do not care about tuntime
 -